 Leg Press vs Squat: Body Composition

 An important reason why we lift weights in the first place is to achieve a better body composition.
 In other words, gaining lean muscle and losing body fat.
-So, does the leg press or squat lead to better body composition results?
+So, do leg presses or squats lead to better body composition results?

 In a 2016 study by Rossie et al., the researchers looked at body composition results after a period of training using three different interventions: (1) a program using just the squat, (2) a program using just the leg press, or (3) a program using both the squat and leg press.

 The results indicated that there were significant increases in body mass and fat-free mass after all three weight training interventions.
 In other words, lean muscle mass (not fat) was gained.
-However, there was no significant difference between body fat percentages between the groups.
+However, the groups had no significant difference in body fat percentages.

-This means that you can use either the squat, leg press, or both, to increase muscle.
-But, don’t’ expect any reductions in body fat by simply performing these exercises.
+This means that you can use either the squat, leg press, or both, for building muscle.
+But don't expect any reductions in body fat by simply performing these exercises.

 These results make sense because a reduction in body fat usually involves some combination of diet intervention as well, which wasn't assessed for the purposes of this study.